wheels-dev/wheels.dev/guides/handling-requests-with-controllers/sending-files.md

 There are two solutions to this.

 The easiest one is to just lock down access to the folder using your web server.
-CFWheels won't be affected by it since it gets the file from the file system.
+Wheels won't be affected by it since it gets the file from the file system.

 If that is not an option, the other option is simply to move the files folder out of the web root, thus making it inaccessible.
 If you move the folder, you'll need to accommodate for this in your code by changing your [sendFile()](https://api.cfwheels.org/controller.sendfile.html) calls to specify the path as well, like this: